MythFinance/docs.myth.finance/dualSTAKE/src/fees.md

 This serves multiple purposes:

-- fewer required transaction fees
+- Fewer required transaction fees
-- contributing to the voting power of the dualSTAKE escrow address in consensus
+- Contributing to the voting power of the dualSTAKE escrow address in consensus
-- fewer taxable events for the platform and node runners
+- In some jurisdictions, fewer taxable events for the platform and node runners